Art Studio 475

-Students are empowered though the development of self-discipline, cultural awareness, and personal voice and are expected to respond critically in both written and visual formats to the artwork discussed in class and to propose and execute a self-directed fine art portfolio and a commercial portfolio.
+Students are empowered though the development of self-discipline, cultural awareness, and personal voice and are expected to respond critically in both written and visual formats to the artwork discussed in class and to propose and execute a self-directed fine art portfolio.

 This course will be conducted as an informal lecture with individual studio exercises.
-Assignments will include creating professional fine art and commercial portfolios, research journals, oral presentations and written exercises.
+Assignments will include creating a professional fine art portfolio, research journals, oral presentations, exhibition entries, and written exercises.

 Students will be assessed by class participation, written exercises, oral presentations, and technical proficiency and concept development with regard to studio practice.
 Assessment will take the form of rubrics and written tests.